-Vehicle Maintenance Remains Key
+Vehicle Maintenance Remains Key: How to Keep Up

 Keeping up with Changes is Critical

 Maintenance might be one of the least exciting topics of automotive repair; at the same time, it is likely the most important.
-If you have been a technician or service advisor for any length of time, you probably know a lot about Auto Maintenance.
+If you have been a technician or service advisor for any length of time, you probably know a lot about auto maintenance.
 That doesn’t mean you do not need to keep up with the changes though.
-With auto manufacturers using new materials, fluids and constantly changing technology, the way we maintain vehicles is changing as well.
+With auto manufacturers using new materials, fluids and constantly changing technology, the way we maintain vehicles is changing, as well.
 The point of this article is not to bore you by repeating what you already know or try to emphasize why auto maintenance is important (I am sure you are well aware), the purpose is to keep you up to date with modern vehicle maintenance changes.

 It seems like almost all the changes in how we maintain modern vehicles can be put into one of three categories:

 Several systems or components might fall into more than one of these categories.
 Here are what I believe to be the biggest changes to vehicle maintenance needs in recent years.

 The majority of vehicle maintenance has been and still is maintaining the many different fluids used.
 With better-made vehicles and better fluid technology, when and how we maintain these fluids has changed.
 When determining fluid exchange intervals I believe in a rule of thumb I call the three C’s:

 Corporation - Follow the vehicle manufacturer's service tables.
 Every manufacturer provides service intervals for each fluid on the vehicle.
 The first service is easy since it is mileage or time-based.
 The subsequent services can be more difficult if you do not have the history of the vehicle to know when the first service took place.
 That’s where the next two C’s come into play.